paritytech/parity-bridge/README.md

 [coveralls-image]: https://coveralls.io/repos/github/paritytech/parity-bridge/badge.svg?branch=master
 [coveralls-url]: https://coveralls.io/github/paritytech/parity-bridge?branch=master

-the bridge is an
+parity-bridge is currently an
 [ERC20 token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)
 contract on one ethereum-based blockchain that is backed by ether on **another** ethereum-based blockchain.

-users can convert ether
+eventually parity-bridge will be able to pass arbitrary messages between two ethereum-based blockchains. in the future you'll be able to build the current ether-ERC20 bridge and any other cross-chain application on top of the message passing bridge.

-on one chain into the same amount of ERC20 tokens on the other and back. the bridge securely relays these conversions.
+currently users can convert ether on one chain into the same amount of ERC20 tokens on the other and back. the bridge securely relays these conversions.